Entropy (statistical thermodynamics): Gibbs entropy formula

 This definition remains meaningful even when the system is far away from equilibrium.
 Other definitions assume that the system is in thermal equilibrium, either as an isolated system, or as a system in exchange with its surroundings.
-The set of microstates (with probability distribution) on which the sum is done is called a statistical ensemble.
+The set of microstates (with probability distribution) over which the sum is found is called a statistical ensemble.
 Each type of statistical ensemble (micro-canonical, canonical, grand-canonical, etc.) describes a different configuration of the system's exchanges with the outside, varying from a completely isolated system to a system that can exchange one or more quantities with a reservoir, like energy, volume or molecules.
 In every ensemble, the equilibrium configuration of the system is dictated by the maximization of the entropy of the union of the system and its reservoir, according to the second law of thermodynamics (see the statistical mechanics article).

 Neglecting correlations (or, more generally, statistical dependencies) between the states of individual particles will lead to an incorrect probability distribution on the microstates and hence to an overestimate of the entropy.
 Such correlations occur in any system with nontrivially interacting particles, that is, in all systems more complex than an ideal gas.